fergonco/fergonco.github.io/_drafts/2017-09-11-Traffic prediction based on public transport transit times (III).md

 	 188474 |      80 | 1-4-2017+185086 | 1493643011000 | 185086    |      104
 	 188466 |      39 | 1-4-2017+185015 | 1493642567000 | 185015    |       72

-Each entry represents a vehicle arriving to a stop and it contains the *timestamp* when it happened, the number of *seconds* elapsed since the previous stop and the *route_id*, which points to the *TPGStopRoute* and provides information about the exact route the vehicle followed.
+Each entry represents a vehicle arriving to a stop and it contains: the *timestamp* when it happened, the number of *seconds* elapsed since the previous stop and the *route_id*, which points to the *TPGStopRoute* and provides information about the exact route the vehicle followed.

-Thus, as one could have expected from the beginning, the gathered information associates the **same data to all segments between two stops**.
+Thus, the gathered information associates the **same speed to all segments between two stops**.
 Actually, the vehicle has a different speed on each segment (and even *along* the segment), but with the TPG API it is as far as one can go because it does not provide information between stops.

 I could have used this, the route between two stops, as the unit of the analysis.
 But I didn't because I have plans to add some private vehicle GPS tracks that could refine the data collected through the TPG API.